A. J. Foyt Racing

-A. J. Foyt Racing, officially and historically known as A. J. Foyt Enterprises, is an American racing team in the IndyCar Series and formerly NASCAR.
+A. J. Foyt Enterprises, competing and doing business as A. J. Foyt Racing, is an American racing team which competes in the IndyCar Series and formerly competed in NASCAR.
 It is owned by four-time Indianapolis 500 winner, 1972 Daytona 500 winner, 1967 24 Hours of Le Mans winner, and two-time 24 Hours of Daytona winner A. J. Foyt.
 Foyt won two of his four Indianapolis 500s driving for the team.
 The team also won the 1999 Indianapolis 500 and the IRL championship in 1996 and 1998.

 USAC National Championship

 The team was founded in 1965 and won three National Championship (in 1967, 1975 and 1979) and two Indianapolis 500 (in 1967 and 1977), all with A. J. Foyt at the wheel.

 CART

 During the CART years, A. J. Foyt Enterprises seldom ran a full-season schedule.
 The team ran partial schedules through 1987, with A. J. Foyt himself driving the primary car.
 The team usually entered all three 500-mile races (Indianapolis, Michigan, and Pocono), and selected races, mostly on ovals.
 The team ran cars for additional drivers, particularly at Indy, including George Snider, Davy Jones, Stan Fox, Rocky Moran and others.
 At the 1987 Indianapolis 500 the Foyt team notably qualified four team cars, with Foyt starting 4th, and Fox finishing 7th.

 In 1988, the team increased its participation and went back to a full-time schedule.
 Foyt posted four top-five finishes between 1988-1990.
 A devastating crash at Road America in 1990 saw Foyt suffer serious leg injuries, and he required lengthy rehabilitation.
 Foyt returned in 1991 and retired in May 1993.
 The team ran nine different drivers in 1992, then signed promising rookie Robby Gordon for the 1993 season.
 Gordon notched ten top-ten finishes including a 2nd place at Mid-Ohio.

 For 1994, the team initially signed Davy Jones, but parted ways with him after only three races.
 At Indianapolis, they picked up rookie Bryan Herta mid-month, and survived a Bump Day scare to hold on and make the field.
 Herta posted a 9th place finish on race day and ran four additional races with the team.
 The team then hired Eddie Cheever to finish out the 1994 season.
 Cheever stayed with the team for 1995 but saw little success.

 A. J. Foyt Enterprises never won a CART-sanctioned event during its participation from 1979 to 1995.
 At the 1995 Bosch Spark Plug Grand Prix, Eddie Cheever was leading the race with just over one lap to go when the car ran out of fuel.
 It would be the closest the team came to winning a CART race.
 The team's best CART series finish was 2nd place, on two occasions.